 - Chinese wheat noodles for dishes like dan dan mian, Chengdu Zajiang noodles 杂酱面 (Zajiang Mian), Yibin ran mian 燃面 (Burning Noodles), & Sichuan sesame noodles (Guai Wei Mian, 怪味面)

-Is It Easy To Make Alkaline Noodles At Home?
+3 Ways To Make Alkaline Noodles At Home

-- Bake regular baking soda in the oven for one hour in a preheated oven at 250°F/121°C which turns it into a stronger alkaline.
+- Homemade version: Bake regular baking soda in the oven for one hour in a preheated oven at 250°F/121°C, which turns it into a stronger alkaline.

-- You may also use commercially produced food-grade Chinese (jian shui or jian water or powder) or Japanese lye water or powder (kansui) which is a combination of potassium carbonate and sodium bicarbonate in liquid or dry forms.
+- Or, Japanese lye water or powder (kansui), which is a combination of potassium carbonate and sodium bicarbonate in liquid or dry forms.

 What Are Alkaline Noodles And Where Do They Originate From?